Living Landscapes – Where Art Meets The Environment

 La Trobe’s partnership with the NGV is focussed on bringing inspirational exhibitions to the community and providing understanding of the themes and stories of the artists.
 Since 2013 the University has provided our academic experts to support the exhibitions Melbourne Now (2013/2014), Jean Paul Gaultier (2014/2015), Andy Warhol | Ai Weiwei (2015/2016) and now David Hockney: Current (2016/2017).

-As a university that aspires to 'be the difference', we love bold ideas that push the boundaries and tackle the big issues of our time, and we believe that the arts are the perfect platform for exploring social, cultural and political themes.
+As a university we love bold ideas that push the boundaries and tackle the big issues of our time, and we believe that the arts are the perfect platform for exploring social, cultural and political themes.
 We recognised these values in the NGV, and have partnered with Australia’s leading gallery to provide our students with unique industry experiences and connections.
-In addition, each year we create innovative technology to enhance the gallery visitor’s experience and demonstrates La Trobe’s expertise across many disciplines.
+In addition, we create innovative technology to enhance the gallery visitor’s experience and demonstrate La Trobe’s expertise across many disciplines.

-La Trobe Summer School – learning within exhibitions
+La Trobe Arts Summer School – Inspired learning

 Our students have access to the only university-accredited Art subject that is conducted within the NGV’s exhibitions.
-The La Trobe Summer School is in a unique classroom environment that delivers industry experience and connections.
+The La Trobe Arts Summer School is in a unique classroom environment that delivers students with industry experience and connections.

-The Summer School provides an object-based learning environment, where students conceive those objects as both works of art but also within the physicality of the gallery environment.
-Classes are delivered by; the NGV’s curators, conservationists, exhibition designers and education officers in collaboration with La Trobe’s academic experts from across a range of disciplines and artists.
+The Arts Summer School provides an object-based learning environment, where students conceive those objects as both works of art but also within the physicality of the gallery environment.
+Classes are delivered by; the NGV’s curators, conservationists, exhibition designers and education officers in collaboration with artists and La Trobe’s academic experts from across a range of disciplines.

 The subject is designed each year to align with the NGV’s major summer exhibition.
 In 2017, our students had the opportunity to study more than 600 works from one of the world’s most influential living artists, David Hockney.